iesahin/xvc/book/src/ref/xvc-file-remove.md

           Versions are specified like b3-123-456-789abcd where b3 is the hash algorithm prefix and the rest is a (at least 3 digit) prefix of the content hash.
 Prefix must be unique.
 If the prefix is not unique, the command will fail.
 Dashes are optional.

-      --before <BEFORE>
-          Remove all versions of the file carried in earlier than the given timestamp.
-Timestamps are specified like 2023-01-01T12:34:56Z in RFC3339 format

-      --after <AFTER>
-          Remove all versions of the file carried in after than the given timestamp.
-Timestamps are specified like 2023-01-01T12:34:56Z in RFC3339 format

-      --larger-than <LARGER_THAN>
-          Remove all versions of the targets larger than the given size.
-Size can be specified like 1 KiB, 1 TB or 1.5 MB.
-See https://docs.rs/parse-size/latest/parse_size/ for more details

-      --smaller-than <SMALLER_THAN>
-          Remove all versions of the targets smaller than the given size.
-Size can be specified like 1 KiB, 1 TB or 1.5 MB.
-See https://docs.rs/parse-size/latest/parse_size/ for more details

       --force
           Remove the targets even if they are used by other targets (via deduplication)